 If you have never filed a tax return to a tax authority in Thailand on your gross income, you should get a tax certificate with a tax ID.

-Foreign income not remitted into Thailand the same year (calendar year) it is derived is not taxable by law.
 A domestic corporation is subject to tax on worldwide income that is considered foreign-sourced income.

 A foreign corporation pays tax on income generated in Thailand.

 However, the net profits of foreign corporations carrying on business in Thailand and those of domestic corporations are taxed at the same rate.
 This rate on net profits benefits regional operating HQs and their employees.

 VAT, specific business tax, and stamp duty are exempt from a qualifying partial business transfer from the revenue department.
 However, this tax exemption does not cover corporate income tax.
 Therefore, if your corporation makes any gains from the transfer, you may be subject to any outstanding tax.

 All companies and partnerships established by Thai or foreign law that carry on business in Thailand are liable to pay corporate income tax by the revenue department.

 Interest paid to a Thai company that does not fit the definition of a financial institution makes your business liable for a 1% advance withholding tax.

 Foreign corporations not carrying on business in Thailand but deriving certain types of income from or in Thailand, typically via service fees, royalties, interest, dividends, capital gains, rent, or professional fees, are subject to a flat corporate income tax rate.
 This final tax is collected as withholding tax based on gross income.